The Doctor of Medicine has three entry pathways:

 Undergraduate Pathway via Bachelor of Clinical Sciences at Flinders University

 This pathway is for applicants who have completed Year 12 (or equivalent) and who do not have a record of study at higher education level.
-Domestic applicants must sit the Undergraduate Medicine and Health Sciences Admissions Test (UMAT) and their final ranking is determined by combining scores for the test and Australian Tertiary Admissions Rank (ATAR), or equivalent.
+Domestic applicants must sit a selection test and their final ranking is determined by combining scores from the test and an applicant's performance in their Year 12 studies.

 Undergraduate Pathway via Bachelor of Clinical Sciences offered jointly in the Northern Territory by Flinders University and Charles Darwin University